mumbleskates/data-structures/README.md

 ### Stack

 This data structure that allows for a Last In First Out (LIFO) access to a collection of objects (nodes), each containing a link to its successor and a piece of data.
 Access is given through the methods push(), adding an item to the stack, or pop(), removing an item from the stack.

 ### Linked List

 This data structure has an ordered set of data elements (nodes), each containing a link to its successor and a piece of data.

+### LRU Cache

+A dict-like structure that evicts least-recently-used entries when new entries are added until some maximum total cost is achieved.
+This is implemented as usual, using a hash-map concurrent to a doubly linked list that establishes recency order.

 ## *Interview Challenge: Proper Parenthetics*